FETTUCCINE CARBONARA

 Method

-4. Cut the dough into two or three pieces.
-Working with one piece at a time, roll the dough through the widest setting of your pasta machine, then fold it in half and roll it through again; repeat several times until the dough is silky and smooth (this is called laminating).
+Cut the dough into two or three pieces.
+Working with one piece at a time, roll the dough through the widest setting of your pasta machine, then fold it in half and roll it through again; repeat several times until the dough is silky and smooth.
+This is called laminating.
 Continue to roll the pasta through the machine, reducing the setting each time, until the dough is 1–2 mm thick.
-Lay the sheets on a lightly floured workbench and use a 7 cm cutter to cut out rounds.
-Cover the pasta with a tea towel as you work so it doesn’t dry out.

-7. Bring a large saucepan of salted water to the boil.
-Add the tortellini and stir gently to ensure they don’t stick.
-Cook for 3–4 minutes or until al dente.
+Bring a large saucepan of salted water to the boil, then add the fettuccine.
+Move the pasta around gently so it doesn’t stick, and cook for 3–4 minutes or until al dente.
+Drain, reserving 1 cup (250 ml) of the cooking water.